 Semi-Rural Residential (SRR).
 The purpose of the Semi-Rural Residential classification is to provide for areas where a wide range of larger-lot residential development can occur, as a transition between the largest-lot residential development in the Rural Area and the more dense residential development found in the Development Area.
-Residential development in the SRR areas shall occur as singlefamily dwellings at a density of one dwelling per 1-5 gross acres.
-Where more than two dwellings are constructed-as part of a residential project in the SRR classification-the average density within that project should be 1 dwelling unit per 2.5 acres on a projectby-project basis.
+Residential development in the SRR areas shall occur as single-family dwellings at a density of one dwelling per 1-5 gross acres.
+Where more than two dwellings are constructed - as part of a residential project in the SRR classification - the average density within that project should be 1 dwelling unit per 2.5 acres on a project-by-project basis.
 Cluster housing and the use of the planned unit development concept may occur, so long as the resulting residential density is no greater than that possible under conventional development standards and provided that such clustering furthers valuable environmental objectives such as stated in the Environment Plan and is consistent with fire and rescue service objectives.
-The lower end of the density range for the SRR classification shall be permitted by right.
+The lower end of the density range for the SRR classification should be proposed with a rezoning application.
 Higher densities shall be achieved through negotiation at the rezoning stage, not to exceed average densities established in this category.